by Iram Shaukat

 This tiny being evolved from a lovingly sleeping infant in my lap, to a young adult laughing hysterically at his own jokes.

 My middle school child also presented behaviors such as assertiveness and being opinionated.
 I realized that if these actions were guided and nurtured in a positive direction, they won’t turn out to be ‘bad traits’.

 However, I’ve also observed an emotional, stressed, and sometimes even sad and confused middle school child.
 I began to think, “What’s happening in my middle school child’s brain at this point?”

 I began to read books on the needs of children at this age.

 Tip 2: Understand the needs of your middle school child

-Our middle school children need to feel supported by important adults in their lives.
+Our teens need to feel supported by important adults in their lives.

 When teenagers feel supported by important adults…they are likely to be more engaged in school and learning.”Croninger & Lee.

-Your middle school child needs family and community connections.
-InshAllah, this will help them feel that they are a part of something bigger than themselves.
+Your teen needs family and community connections.
+This will help them feel that they are a part of something bigger than themselves.